Kansas buries early jitters, sends Miami home to reach the Final Four

 When Agbaji made a three-pointer with just under two minutes remaining, he crossed his arms to make an X — one of the final acts of an 18-point showing for the national player of the year finalist.
 Soon after, the starters left the game, each sharing an embrace with Self.
 The joy of Remy Martin, an energetic backup point guard, manifested in a few excited screams toward the crowd, and the reserves took the floor as the Jayhawks celebrated on the bench.

 Meanwhile, Miami’s players grappled with the end of their run — and, for some, the end of their careers.
 Sam Waardenburg, a forward in his sixth season with the Hurricanes, finished his career by pounding the hardwood after he committed his fifth foul and had to exit.
 At the time, Kansas led by 11, and the margin only grew.
-Larrañaga consoled the other starters in the final minutes as they left the floor, including point guard Charlie Moore, whose winding six-year career featured stints at four schools.
+Larrañaga consoled the other starters in the final minutes as they left the floor, including point guard Charlie Moore, whose winding six-year career featured stints at four schools, including Kansas.

 After the loss, Larrañaga recounted the success of past point guards but then said: “Charlie nudges ahead for one reason.
 You know what it is, Charlie?”